-Michael McFadyen's Scuba Diving - Osborne Shoals East
+Michael McFadyen's Scuba Diving - Osborn Shoal East

-Located directly off Cronulla Beach, Osborne Shoals is one part of a reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
+Located directly off Cronulla Beach, Osborn Shoal (this is the name preferred by the NSW Geographical Names Board) is one part of a reef that can be found intermittently from Kurnell to Bundeena across Bate Bay.
 Like Merries Reef further to the north, the top of the shoals is generally flat and covered in kelp, although some parts are covered with sponges.
 Once you drop off the top, however, things change.
 On the eastern, northern and southern sides a sharp drop off takes place with the depth going from 12 to 20 or more metres in some spots.
 These are the best sections.
-The normal dive here is at the northern end of Osborne Shoals.
+The normal dive here is at the northern end of Osborn Shoal.

 In a north-easterly breeze, run in over the shoals from a south-westerly direction.
 As soon as the depth sounder shows a drop in depth from about 16 metres to 22 metres, drop anchor.
 This should place you on the reef edge.
 In a north-westerly or westerly breeze, run in from the sand and drop anchor when the reef comes up from 22 metres to 16 metres.
 If you do this you should be aware that it is often very difficult to get a good anchor hold on the reef itself.